maxwellito/zapper/README.md

 > Any tips?

 *Yes!
-To kill more than one item per injection, press SPACE then click on all undesired elements.*
+To kill more than one item per injection, use right click.
+Then ESC key to abort anytime.*

 > Improvment planned?